phetsims/paper-land/docs/setup/install.md

 ### Additional recommended start up commands if following development

-Currently, Paper Playground must be run from the command line.
+Install Paper Playground according to the [CLI Installation Instructions](#command-line-installation-instructions-advanced).

 If you're following the development of Paper Playground, it is recommended to regularly execute the following commands:

-1. `git pull`
-2. `npm install`
-3. `npm start`
+    ```bash
+    git pull
+    npm install
+    npm start
+    ```

 ### Packaging Paper Playground